 Year 1: Fall Cr.
 Year 1: Spring Cr.

-PUBH 525 Multi-cultural Public 3 PUBH 612/613/614 3 3
+PUBH 525 Multi-cultural Public Health 3 PUBH 612/613/614 3

-Health

 STAT 451 & 457 Statistical Methods 4 STAT 452 & 458 Statistical Methods II 4

-I

 PUBH 620 Adv Quant Methods I 3 PUBH 621 Adv Quant Methods II 3

 Year 2: Fall Cr.
 Year 2: Spring Cr.

-PUBH 692 or PUBH 690 3 PUBH 640 Qualitative Research 3
+PUBH 692 or PUBH 690 3 PUBH 640 Qualitative Research Methods 3

-Methods

-Elective 4 3 PUBH 612/613/614 3 3
+Elective 3 PUBH 612/613/614 3

-Elective 4 3 Elective 4 3
+Elective 3 Elective 3

 Year 3: Fall Cr.
 Year 3: Spring Cr.

-PUBH 690/699 5 PUBH 690/699 Research/Dissertation 5 9
+PUBH 690/699 Research/Dissertation 5 PUBH 690/699 Research/Dissertation 9

-Research/Dissertation 5

 PUBH 694 Seminar (Informational) 1

-Elective 4 3
+Elective 3

 Year 4: Fall Cr.
-Year 4: Spring 2 Cr.
+Year 4: Spring Cr.

-PUBH 699 Dissertation 5 8 PUBH 699 Dissertation 5 8
+PUBH 699 Dissertation 8 PUBH 699 Dissertation 8

-PUBH 694 Seminar (Research 1 PUBH 694 Seminar (Dissertation) 1
+PUBH 694 Seminar (Research Progress) 1 PUBH 694 Seminar (Dissertation) 1

-Progress) ' 1 CENT CONTINUE (Electrication) '

-,

 Credit Summary Cr.

-Transfer credits 1 15
+Transfer credits 15

 Core curriculum 26

 Seminar 3

-Electives 4 0-12
+Electives 0-12

 Research/Dissertation Var.

 Total (minimum required credits) 60

-1 Assumes that the student transfers in 15 credits from a completed Master's program.
+Assumes that the student transfers in 15 credits from a completed Master's program.
 Transfer credits should map to Ph.D. competencies.
-Students entering the program with a Masters of Public Health degree are not required to take electives, and can transfer 21 credits from their prior MPH program rather than 15 credits.
-Students can also transfer in any of the Core curriculum () that is taken prior to entering the PhD program, and these credits will not count toward the 15/21 credit transfer maximum.
+Students entering the program with a Masters of Public Health degree, or those completing a UM Masters of Public Health (e.g., MPH, MPH-CHPS) degree concurrent with the PhD program, are not required to take electives, and can transfer 21 credits from their MPH program rather than 15 credits.
+Students can also transfer in any of the Core curriculum (\) that is taken prior to entering the Ph.D. program or concurrent with the Ph.D. program, and these credits will not count toward the 15/21 credit transfer maximum.

-2 Assumes that the student completes the program in four years.
+Assumes that the student completes the program in four years.
 If student research requires additional semesters, the student would continue to enroll in PUBH 690 Research credits.
 The UM Graduate School requires a minimum of three Research credits each semester to maintain continuous graduate student status.

-3 Students must take 2 Specialty Epidemiology courses (e.g., PUBH 612: Neuroepidemiology; PUBH 613: Spatial Epidemiology; PUBH 614 Environmental and Occupational Epidemiology).
+Students must take 2 Specialty Epidemiology courses (e.g., PUBH 612: Neuroepidemiology; PUBH 613: Spatial Epidemiology; PUBH 614 Environmental and Occupational Epidemiology).

-4 See list of approved electives, or as approved by Curriculum Committee.
+See list of approved electives, or as approved by Curriculum Committee.
 Students that have not previously had an introductory epidemiology course and/or a social and behavioral science course should take PUBH 510 and/or PUBH 540.
 Students entering the program with a Masters of Public Health degree are not required to take electives, and can transfer 21 credits from their prior MPH program rather than 15 credits.
 In circumstances where a PhD student did not have an ethics course in their prior graduate training, the student will take an ethics course (PUBH 570 or equivalent) as one of their electives.

-5 Ph.D. students enroll in PUBH 699 after completing the Comprehensive Exam.
-Prior to that, the appropriate research course to enroll in is PUBH 697.
+Ph.D. students enroll in PUBH 699 after completing the Comprehensive Exam.
+Prior to that, the appropriate research course to enroll in is PUBH 690.
 Students who do not complete their dissertation by the end of the semester are assigned a grade of N (course work continued into later semesters).
 Upon successful defense of the dissertation, the N grades for all semesters are converted to CR by the registrar.